 Senior Vice President, Lockheed Martin International

-Richard H. (Rick) Edwards is executive vice president of Lockheed Martin International.
-Lockheed Martin International develops and executes strategies to grow the corporation’s international business by strengthening customer relationships and industry partnerships in the 70 countries where Lockheed Martin does business.
-Mr. Edwards also serves as the senior executive overseeing the corporation’s business activities in the Kingdom of Saudi Arabia.View Full Bio
+Tim Cahill is the senior vice president of Lockheed Martin International.
+Mr. Cahill is responsible for developing and executing strategies to grow the corporation’s international business by strengthening customer relationships and industry partnerships in 70 countries.
+He also serves as the senior executive overseeing the corporation’s business activities in the Kingdom of Saudi Arabia.View Full Bio